paulinho-16/MEIC-ASSO/docs/authentication.md

 For security reasons, we decided that our server should not receive Sigarra's credentials at any point.
 This way, if there is a crash on our Server, it won't compromise Sigarra's credentials.

 The requests for pages that require authentication will be sent on the client-side directly to Sigarra.
 Sigarra will reply with the HTML of the requested page, which should be forwarded to the endpoint of our server that performs the scrapping of the respective HTML and returns the processed information.
-> Further details on how to proceed if you need to perform scraping of a page that requires Sigarra's authentication are available in the *Contributing* section under the subtitle [Scraping of Sigarra's protected pages](#Scraping-of-Sigarras-protected-pages) .
+> Further details on how to proceed if you need to perform scraping of a page that requires Sigarra's authentication are available in the *Scraping* documentation under the subtitle [Scraping of Sigarra's protected pages](./scraping.md#Scraping-of-Sigarras-protected-pages) .

 #### Mapping:
 > N/A: This solution does not map to a pattern